comprna/risk_model_app/README.md

 Genes that cannot be mapped will be assigned a missing value.
 This can affect the performance of the model.
 We recomend checking gene identifiers

 ### Score threshold
 Threshold to be used to classify between high and low risk.
 By default 0.7 is selected (for further details see publication).
-Patients above threshold should be classified as high-risk and patients below the threshold as low-risk.
+Patients above the threshold should be classified as high-risk and patients below the threshold as low-risk.

 ## Outputs